2023 Denver Broncos season

 The 2023 season was the Denver Broncos' 54th season in the National Football League (NFL) and their 64th overall.
 It was also their third under the leadership of general manager George Paton, their second under the ownership of the Walton-Penner family group and their first under head coach Sean Payton.
 During the off-season, the Broncos released longtime kicker Brandon McManus after spending nine seasons with the team.
 He was the last player from the 2015 Super Bowl 50-winning team still on the roster.
 His release made safety Justin Simmons, who has been with the team since 2016, the team's new longest-tenured player.

 After a dismal 1–5 start, the team's first since 1994, the Broncos started to surge, winning five straight for the first time since 2015 to improve upon their 5–12 record from the previous season.
 However, the Broncos won just two of their final six games, suffering their seventh consecutive losing season and missed the playoffs for an eighth consecutive season.
 This was the first time the Broncos ranked bottom 10 on offense and defense since the 1992 season.
 After his worst statistical season in 2022, quarterback Russell Wilson improved his performance, but was benched for the team's final two games for financial reasons and was subsequently released the following offseason where he joined the Pittsburgh Steelers.

 One of the Broncos' highlights of the season was their Week 8 win of 24–9 over division rival, defending Super Bowl champion and eventual-repeat champion Kansas City Chiefs.
 This win snapped a 16-game losing streak by the Broncos against the Chiefs, and their first win against quarterback Patrick Mahomes.
-Meanwhile, one of the team's lowlights was a 70–20 loss in Week 3 to the Miami Dolphins.
+Meanwhile, one of the team's lowlights was a 70–20 loss in Week 3 to the Miami Dolphins, which became the most infamous game of the Broncos' season.

 The Denver Broncos drew an average home attendance of 76,388 in 9 home games in the 2023 NFL season, the 5th highest in the league.